Charlatans, damn charlatans. How does one become enlightened?

 The YOU that will let it happen or deny it or whatever, in fact, has nothing at all to do with it.
 That’s the YOU that is seen to be unreal when you wake up.
 It’s an important point.
 Because even saying that gives you this false sense that you are now supposed to DO something, that something being allowing or letting or whatever.

 Case in point, ME.
 Because I know my own experience best.
 So you know how it happened to me.
 I’ve explained it many times.
 And did I, at any point, say that I finally just stopped seeking and allowed it to happen?
 NO. I said I was just walking in the woods at night and it happened.
 So where is there even a place for this allowing crap?
-The thing is, it’s total nonsense that I need to try to clear up with you and with readers.
+The thing is, it’s total nonsense that I need to try to clear up.
 There is a further explanation, which I think will be very useful.
 I’ll get to it when I can.

 If I could endure the New Age stink, I would make my own version of Angel Cards, or whatever those things are.
 They are very popular.
 I could print the choice bits on cards and sell them.
 Only, I don’t actually know what is choice about what I say.
 To me it all actually sounds pretty basic.
 And there are probably 10 people who would even buy them, because they aren’t New Age and they are not particularly uplifting!